-6.2.1 To seek appropriate and discipline specific mentorship within USC and externally in their pursuit of external research funding.
+6.2.1 To seek appropriate and discipline specific mentorship within the University and externally in their pursuit of external research funding.

-6.2.2 Ensure approval is granted before applying for competitive research grants or commencing contract research.
+6.2.2 Ensure endorsement is granted by the Cost Centre Manager before applying for competitive research grants or commencing contract research.

 6.2.4 Ensure appropriate governance is in place before a research project commences and comply with the terms of executed Agreements.